scottgriv/PRG-Personal-Repository-Guidelines/_site/categories/table_generator_guide.md

 ### PRG Connection File

-1. In each repository, inside the root project folder, there should be a markdown file called `PRG.md`.
+1. In each repository, inside the root project folder, there should be a **PRG Connection File** (or PRGCF for short).
+  - The file should be a markdown file called `PRG.md`.
     - See the **PRG Connection File** used in this repo, [here](../PRG.md), for an example and more information on how to use it.
   - Follow the instructions in the file to configure your repository.
   - The file name and path can be changed in the `project_tier_table_generator.py` script (default path is your project root directory).